ULHPC/ulhpc-docs/docs/accounts/index.md

 Please save any evidence of the break-in and include as many details as possible in your communication with us.

 --------------------------------------
-## How to Get an New Project account?
+## How to Get a New Project account?

 Projects are defined for accounting purposes and are associated to a set of user accounts allowed by the project PI to access its data and submit jobs on behalf of the project account.
 See [Slurm Account Hierarchy](../slurm/accounts.md).